Today – Money Saving Tips for Pet Owners

 You’d be amazed at how much you can get or acquire that your pet loves that won’t even cost you a penny.
 Every time you get a delivery at home, keep your box – your rabbit may love making a cosy bed in it.
 If you’ve got some old towels, use them as comfy bedding for your dog.
 Shredded paper from your office could be perfect for your hamster.
 Just think ahead and you could kit out your pet’s home cheaply.
 But do get the best litter you can afford.
 Your cat deserves this upgrade as it enables her to just pop outside when she likes.

-As with most things, if you buy more, you’ll pay less in the long run.
-Don’t buy 1kg of pet food if you’ve got space for 5kg; it’s easy to stockpile and save.
+As with most things, if you buy more, you’ll pay less in the long run. so a top Money Saving Tips for Pet Owners – Don’t buy 1kg of pet food if you’ve got space for 5kg; it’s easy to stockpile and save.
 Keep your eyes peeled for offers too.
 Buy extra hay if it’s on buy-one-get-one-free and keep it aside for when you need it.